What Are Hospital Billing Services?

 Our Approach

-MedPrecision performed a comprehensive chargemaster audit, corrected 340 revenue code mapping errors, and implemented a concurrent DRG review process that validated assignments before claim submission.
+MedPrecision performed a full chargemaster audit, corrected 340 revenue code mapping errors, and implemented a concurrent DRG review process that validated assignments before claim submission.
 We also loaded all facility payer contracts into our payment modeling system to identify underpayments on every remittance.

 Key Outcomes